 The steering rack came from the WRX STi, and the suspension had been re-tuned–meaning that almost any mechanical accessory designed for a WRX or STi would work on this version as well.

-When I went to drive it, I took along my father-in-law.
-I think I scared him a bit, for it was quite a powerful car.
+When I went to drive it, I took my father-in-law along as he was visiting for the weekend.
+I think I scared him a bit, for it was quite a powerful car for the time.
 Having 227 hp at 6,000 rpm and 217 lb-ft of torque at 4,000 rpm in a 3,250-lb. package made for a sprightly little screamer of a car.
 Coupled with the grip of all-wheel-drive, cloverleaf on-ramps were a fun way to spend time.

 The one I ended up buying was Desert Silver in color.
 It is sort of a champagne shade, one that at first glance looks like the other Saab models also available in that color; however, when you put it next to a 9-3, you’ll see that it’s a slightly different shade.
 I am not sure if that was by design–Saab advertisements of the day featured that color across the range, so I’d have thought it all matched.
 Anyway, I liked the color.
 It was a bit different.

 Inside, either cloth or leather was available.
 What’s more, someone had decided it was a great idea to have black bolsters and very light colored seating surfaces…uh, not in cloth, please; I can’t even imagine trying to keep that clean.
 So, I got the leather.
 Mine also had 16” alloy wheels (not the optional 17”s), heated seats and Xenon headlights (which were included in the Premium package along with leather).
 Other than that, they pretty much came standard with everything you’d expect.